f5devcentral/f5xc-emea-workshop/docs/class4/module2/lab1/lab1.rst

       :align: left
       :scale: 50%

-.. note:: ``Fall Through Mode`` set to ``Allow`` means the system allows unknwon endpoints.
+.. note:: ``Fall Through Mode`` set to ``Allow`` means the system allows unknown endpoints.
 In a nutshell, any unknown API endpoint is not be blocked and the API Discovery process takes care of it.

 .. warning:: Why not to block unknown endpoint?
 Because this endpoint could be legitimate by the Dev team, but SecOps are not aware "yet".
 And it is better to have a visilibity on what is unknown instead of impacting the application and the business.